AwesomeGitHubRepos/cerbo/blang/README.md

 * all variables are doubles, global, and do not have to be pre-declared.
 No strings
 * comments start with a '

+## Subprojects

+* v2 - an attempt at a rewrite of a parser based on s-expr
+* lisp - an interpreter for lisp copied from github

 ## References